micmejia/bible-dump/NKJV/Isaiah/Isa 63.md

 ###### 1
-Who _is_ this who comes from Edom, With dyed garments from Bozrah, This _One who is_ [^a]glorious in His apparel, Traveling in the greatness of His strength?-- "I who speak in righteousness, mighty to save."
+Who _is_ this who comes from Edom, With dyed garments from Bozrah, This _One who is_ glorious in His apparel, Traveling in the greatness of His strength?-- "I who speak in righteousness, mighty to save."

 ###### 2
 Why _is_ Your apparel red, And Your garments like one who treads in the winepress?